uni-tue-kn/draft-bier-bierte-subset-tunneling/draft-fluechter-bier-bierte-subset-tunneling.md

 {: #table_abbrev title="Abbreviations."}

 # BIER-TE Subsets
-In this section, limitations of the current BIER-TE subset definition are described.
-Based on these shortcomings, a new BIER-TE subset concept is proposed.

-## Need for BIER-TE Subsets
-BIER subsets can be constructed by arbitrarily selecting BFERs in the domain.
-The BIER BFIR can always reach any BFER, no matter which subset they are located in.
-This does not hold for BIER-TE subsets as the BIER-TE header also encodes the links to traverse in the bitstring.
-Therefore, the BFERs in a subset have to be sufficiently connected by links in the same subset.
-BFIRs that are not part of such a subset cannot send packets to the BFERs in the subset directly.
-Rather, they have to tunnel packets to a BFR in the subset which then applies BIER-TE forwarding again.

-## Subsets for BIER-TE
-The following constraints MUST be fullfilled by BIER-TE subsets.
-A BIER-TE subset MUST be at least one-connected, i.e., there has to be at least one path from any BFR to any BFER in the subset.
-Further, the combined number of BFERs and links in a subset MUST NOT be larger than the maximum supported BitStringLength.
-There is also the posbility that a one-connected domain does not contain suitable one-connected subsets.
-To solve this, tunnels can be assigned as virtual links in the subset.
-These tunnels leverage the routing layer and may forward the packet over links that are not in the subset.

-Every BFR that can reach any BFER in a subset over links of the subset is considered a part of the subset.
-These BFRs may serve as ingress nodes for the subset and tunneling endpoints to deliver packets to the BFERs of a subset.
-BFRs that receive tunneled packets from a BFIR are referred to as Subset BFIRs (S-BFIR).

-## Subsets for BIER-TE with 1:1 Protection
+BIER subsets can be constructed by selecting a number of arbitrary BFERs within the BIER domain.
+The number of BFERs of each subset must not exceed the bitstring length and the BFERs of all subsets should cover all BFERs of the entire domain.
+This rather unconstraint selection of BFERs works well beause a packet sent by a BIER BFIR reaches any BFER over the routing underlay, no matter which subset the BFER belongs to.

+In contrast, with BIER-TE, a BFER can be reached over a path that is encoded in the bitstring.
+Therefore, also links need to be part of the subset.
+Moreover, within a very large ring or a line, a BFIR may be so far away from a BFER that the links of the subset do not suffice to define a path from the BFIR to that BFER.

+Therefore, a different approach is needed for subsets in BIER-TE.
+First, a subset also needs links in additions to BFERs which are encoded in the bitstring.
+The number of BFERs and links within the subset MUST NOT exceed the size of the bitstring.
+Moreover, links and BFERs need to be connected so that a BIER-TE packet at a source of any link in the subset can reach all BFERs within the subset.
+The BFRs belonging to the links are also part of the subset but are not represented by a bit in the bitstring unless they constitute BFERs.
+Thus, a subset needs to be one-connected.
+That is, the mentioned property is fulfilled unless one link or BFR fails.
+A BFIR may need to send a packet to a specific BFER, but it may not be part of the subset the BFER belongs to.
+Then, the packet cannot be carried via plain BIER-TE from the BFIR to the BFER.
+Therefore, the BFIR tunnels the BIER-TE packet to some BFR within the subset.
+That BFR is denoted as S-BFIR (subset BFIR).
+There may be one or many S-BFIRs for a subset.

-Subsets for BIER-TE with 1:1 protection have to be at least two-connected, i.e., there have to be at least two paths from any BFR to any BFER in the subset.
+Subsets for BIER-TE with 1:1 protection have to be at least two-connected, i.e., the remaining subset is one-connected if a link or BFR fails.
+That is, in case of a failure, there is still a path from any BFR to any BFER within the subset.
-When a link or node failes, the remaining subset is still one-connected.
 Further, for every S-BFIR in the subset, one or more backup S-BFIRs have to be assigned.
-When an S-BFIR fails, the backup S-BFIRs serve as alternative ingress to the subset and ensure that the packets reach the BFERs.
+When an S-BFIR fails, the backup S-BFIRs serve as alternative ingress to the subset and ensure that the packets reach the BFERs.¶

+A domain may be one- or two connected, but it may be difficult or even impossible to find a desired number of subsets with that property.
+Then, virtual links may be defined as tunnels whose paths extend over links outside the subset.

 # Subset Tunneling
 The BFIR reaches each subset by tunneling packets to any S-BFIR in the subset.